mo-xiaoming/brainfuck/README.md

 - Byte code evaluation time down to 10 seconds

 Maybe because it was a quiet day for my computer.
 Before this change, these two numbers were 103 (normally 133) and 12 (normally 14) seconds

+### Simplify SourceFile iterator

+By changing the iterator to a more direct call to `&UnicodeChars::IntoIter`,

+- Source file evaluation time down to 66 seconds
+- Byte code evaluation time down to 9 seconds